yanakidis/shell/README.md

 # shell
-Modeling the work of the shell INTERPRETER
+Modeling the work of the shell interpreter